Protection of the Public

-The Code of Conduct is supported by the complementary Code of Practice, which spells out for members, in more detail, the ways in which they are expected to exercise their professional competence.
+The Code of Ethics is supported by the complementary Code of Good Practice, which spells out for members, in more detail, the ways in which they are expected to exercise their professional competence.

 Public Recourse in respect of IITPSA Members conduct

 Notes: In the interest of the public, the highest standard will be expected of those members in public practice who, by the nature of their work, accept personal responsibility for what they undertake.
 The Institute has no legal standing between a member and his/her employer, whether an individual or a company.
 Where appropriate, the IITPSA will give full support for the ethical stand taken by a member who loses a job, or is in danger of doing so, and of censuring the employer who seeks to place the member in a position which could cause violation of the Institute’s Code of Ethics or Code of Good Practice.